Saatchi Gallery's Sculpture Exhibition

-The first room, Kris Martin’s rock installation ‘ Summit’ greets us with a prehistoric ambience.
+In the first room, Kris Martin’s rock installation ‘ Summit’ greets us with a prehistoric ambience.
 This installation, showing a group of eight huge stones, triggers our curiosity as we immediately notice on top of each of them a minuscule paper cross.
-The artist said “The top is nice when you haven’t reached it.
+The artist said "The top is nice when you haven't reached it.
 But once you get [there], the potential is gone.
-Dreams are what keep people going”.
+Dreams are what keep people going".
 Some of the pieces exhibited could however provoke bad dreams.
-An example of such macabre work is Folker de Jong’s ‘ The Shooting Lesson’, which recreates life size characters taken from Picasso’s ‘Les Saltimbanques’ featuring a group of itinerant circus performers including the traditional Arlequin.
+An example of such macabre work is Folker de Jong’s ‘ The Shooting Lesson’(see featured image), which recreates life size characters taken from Picasso’s ‘Les Saltimbanques’ featuring a group of itinerant circus performers including the traditional Arlequin.
 Their disturbing features are accentuated by the use of material such as polyurethane foam and the choice of green olive colour.

 In complete contrast, one can find a ‘fairy-tale’ piece such as Roger Hiorns’ ‘Copper Sulphate Chartres and Copper Sulphate Notre-Dame’.